 This disconnect can multiply when friends do not invite you to join an activity because they assume you can’t handle it, or when friendships fade because people no longer know how to interact with you.

 Braving the medical system can also feel overwhelming and alienating.
 For many people, when they need to seek medical attention for something serious, friends and family members rush to their side.
 When doctor and ER visits become a regular occurrence, however, friends may seem to stop caring enough to make the effort.

 Therapy can help

 People living with a chronic illness often feel that no one could possibly understand what they are going through.
 Therapy can help you feel heard and navigate feelings of alienation.
-As someone who suffers from a chronic illness myself, I understand and empathize with the physical, emotional, and social challenges involved.
-I can help you come up with practical coping strategies, which have proven effective based on my own experience and the experiences of my clients.
+We understand and empathize with the physical, emotional, and social challenges involved.
+We can help you come up with practical coping strategies, which have proven effective based on our own experiences and the experiences of our clients.

 There is no reason to suffer alone.
-To schedule a complimentary consultation, give me a call or just fill out the contact form and click Send.
+To schedule a complimentary consultation, give us a call or just fill out the contact form and click Send.

 If you haven’t already read the book, it’s a great place to start: Living With Chronic Illness Handbook.